react-boilerplate/react-boilerplate/docs/general/introduction.md

 And this is only for **_one_** API call.
 In a real-world scenario, one page of your application could be making tens of API calls.
 How do we manage all of them effectively?
 This essentially boils down to controlling the flow of your application.
 What if there was a background process that handles multiple actions simultaneously, communicates with redux store and react containers at the same time?
 This is where redux-saga comes into the picture.

 The mental model is that a saga is like a separate thread in your application that's solely responsible for side effects. `redux-saga` is a redux middleware, which means this thread can be started, paused and cancelled from the main application with normal redux actions, it has access to the full redux application state and it can dispatch redux actions as well.

+### Linting

+This boilerplate includes a complete static code analysis setup.
+It's composed of [ESLint](http://eslint.org/), [stylelint](https://stylelint.io/), and [Prettier](https://prettier.io/).

+We recommend that you install the relevant IDE extensions for each one of these tools.
+Once you do, every time you'll press save, all your code will be formatted and reviewed for quality automatically.
+(Read more at [editor.md](./editor.md).)

+We've also set up a git hook to automatically analyze and fix linting errors before your code is committed.
+If you'd like to disable it or modify its behavior, take a look at the `lint-staged` section in `package.json`.

 ## Example App: Behind the scenes